mui-z/wolf/README.md

 Sync xcode project ui component dir to swift playground project for preview faster.

-## About
+## Motivation

+SwiftUI Preview on Xcode is very slow and sometimes crash.

+This is frustrating when you just want to display a component.

-Swift Playgrounds could preview show faster than Xcode.
+Swift Playgrounds can preview show faster than Xcode.
 But it is not suitable for building regular apps.

-This software synchronizes the source code on Xcode with Swift Playgrounds and displays a preview of the component to improve development efficiency.
+So I developed this tool to synchronize Swift Playgrounds with the source code on Xcode synchronize with it and show previews of components to improve development efficiency.

 ## Installation